Guide in ServiceMax Testing

 After right-clicking on Close Work Order and selecting Add to Test Case, the following draft test step appears:

-Note that the Work Order View screen has been recognized automatically, as well as an embedded page representing the Service Flow Wizards.
+Note that the Work Order View screen and an embedded page representing the Service Flow Wizards have been recognized automatically.
 The Close Work Order option has also been recognized automatically.

 Clicking Add & Do on the draft test step navigates the user to the Close Work Order page, where all fields are recognized automatically.